dechenwangs/TER-Gold-Stability-Analysis/README.md

 - Awareness: 42.02% of respondents reported knowing a little about TER.

--Trust Levels:
+Trust Levels:

   - 58.82% have moderate trust
   - 26.47% have complete trust

-- Financial Engagement:
+Financial Engagement:

   - 58.33% invest at a moderate level
   - 27.08% invest completely

 Hesitation Factors:

   - Limited understanding of digital assets
   - Concerns about volatility